awsdocs/amazon-migrationhub-user-guide/doc_source/discovery-wt-discover.md

    1. To install additional agents, repeat the above procedure\.

-## Discover Step 2: View Server Details and Dependencies<a name="discovery-wt-view-disco-servers"></a>
+## Discover Step 2: View server details and dependencies<a name="discovery-wt-view-disco-servers"></a>

 The following procedures describe how to view detailed information about servers discovered with AWS discovery tools\.

-### Viewing Server Details<a name="discovery-wt-view-disco-servers-details"></a>
+### Viewing server details<a name="discovery-wt-view-disco-servers-details"></a>

-The following procedure describes how to view information about the servers discovered by using any of the AWS discovery tools described in [Discover Step 1: Choose and Deploy AWS Discovery Tools](#discovery-wt-aws-disco-tools)\.
+The following procedure describes how to view information about the servers discovered by using any of the AWS discovery tools described in [Discover Step 1: Choose and deploy AWS discovery tools](#discovery-wt-aws-disco-tools)\.

 **To view details about a discovered server**